 The standard field trip components are a welcome and introduction, some hands-on building and programming time in small team sizes and a discussion about Robotics from one of our instructors.
 We welcome suggestions for maximizing connections to your science teaching.

-SRA activity cuts across many science, math and engineering disciplines.
+SHIVA activity cuts across many science, math and engineering disciplines.
 Our major themes are simple machines, force, energy, laws of motion, architecture and the nature of scientific discovery.
 Our exhibits and activities provide opportunities to address a variety of science standards.

 Won't your science go over the heads of my students?